-Zanzibar is an equatorial paradise, with a warm climate and year around temperatures between 82 and 91 degrees.
+Zanzibar is an equatorial paradise, with a warm climate and year-round temperatures between 82 and 91 degrees.
 It is a perfect place to unwind and relax after a few safari days in East Africa.
-We flew from the Seronera air strip in Serengeti to Arusha and then made our way to the island in a small 13 seater Cessna aircraft run by Regional Air.
+We flew from the Seronera airstrip in Serengeti to Arusha and then made our way to the island in a small 13 seater Cessna aircraft run by Regional Air.
 We were looking forward to exploring Stone Town and enjoying the sun on the shores of the warm Indian Ocean at Park Hyatt Zanzibar and finding the secret beach in Zanzibar.
+Here is our review of Park Hyatt Zanzibar.

 Warm Swahili smiles welcomed us at the entrance of Park Hyatt as soon as our car doors opened.
 We were picked up from the airport in a comfortable SUV and handed cold towels and water bottles.
 Highly recommend arranging for a car service directly from the hotel.
 Located right on the edge of StoneTown, our base to experiencing Zanzibar was from the five-star Park Hyatt Zanzibar.
 The lobby was bright and open and had an understated elegance to it that we have come to expect with Park Hyatt properties.
 Unparalleled yet luxury with a personal touch is a standard here.
 The check-in was seamless and we made our way to the Living Room restaurant to get some lunch before heading up to our rooms.